MoJabeen/Dev-Notes/Rust.md

 ### Running code

-Can either build then run the binary or simply use run which will build then execute.
+Can either build then run the binary (found in target/debug) or simply use run which will build then execute.

 $$ cargo\;build$$
 $$cargo\;run$$